 New York Yankees (9-3) at Tampa Bay Rays (5-7)

-The New York Yankees and Tampa Bay Rays meet Saturday in game two of a doubleheader in MLB action at Tropicana Field.
+The New York Yankees and the Tampa Bay Rays meet Saturday in MLB action from Tropicana Field.

 This will be the first game of a Saturday doubleheader, and game two in the four-game weekend series between these American League East Teams.
 In the set opener on Friday evening, the Rays managed a tense 1-0 victory with a high defensive game.
 Check back all season long for free MLB Picks and MLB predictions at Sports Chat Place.

 The Yankees couldn’t plate a run on Friday, posting a 2-2 tie on hits for the game.
 DJ LeMahieu (1-for-3) and Mike Tauchman (1-for-3) had the only knocks, and the New York offense couldn’t get much going overall.
 Starting pitcher Masahiro Tanaka went 5.0 innings with one hit and five strikeouts.

 For the Saturday game one matchup, the Yankees will send out Gerrit Cole in the start.
 Last season, Cole went 20-5 with a 2.50 ERA and 326 strikeouts in 212.1 innings of work.
 So far this season, Cole is 3-0 with a 2.55 ERA and 16 Ks in 17.2 innings total.